cern-eos/eos/doc/releases/citrine.rst

 ``Lifetime: 2014++``

-**Citrine** is code name for the EOS development branch since 2014.
+**Citrine** is the release name for the EOS development branch since 2014.

 Release notes: :doc:`./citrine-release`